phylliroe/CSE-4050-Fall-2020/README.md

 # CSE-4050-Fall-2020
 Repository for CSE 4050 at CSUSB for the Fall 2020 Semester

-Progress Report 1 - Created repository
-Progress Report 2 - HTML
+Assignments:
+1. Create repository
+2. Create HTML file
+3. Create CSS file